 The Best Watercolor Paper for Beginners

 Learn more about the best watercolor paper for beginners.
-I strongly believe that the best watercolor paper is the one you will use.
-Especially as a beginner.
+I firmly believe that the best watercolor paper is the one you will use, especially as a beginner.

 There’s nothing worse than being too afraid to use your supplies because they cost too much.
 Learn more about my favorite watercolor supplies here.

-Although I often suggest buying quality art supplies, paper is always going to be where I suggest you save money.
+Although I often suggest buying quality art supplies, the paper will always be where I suggest you save money.

 This post contains affiliate links.
 By purchasing an item through an affiliate link, I earn a small commission at no extra cost to you.
 As an Amazon Associate I earn from qualifying purchases.